himjoshi94/azure_ansible_VM/README.md

 # How to run the playbook:
 ansible-playbook azure_vm.yml -vvv --vault-password-file=./.pass

+As part of the assignment I was told to create 100G disk, but with the trial account there was a limitation of creating more disk spaces.

 ##### NOTE:
 A password is needed to run this playbook, please contact the owner of this playbook to execute as the password is hashed out.